 - Funding Circle.

 It’s not really for buying equipment or helping a nonprofit, and you don’t get to keep your money unless you reach your goal through financial pledges.
-Categories include Arts, Comics & Illustration, Design & Tech, Film, Food & Craft, Games, Music, and Publishing.
+Categories include Arts, Comics & Illustration, Design & Tech, Film, Food & Craft, Games, Music and Publishing.

 The goal is not to support a particular project, but to provide ongoing support for a creative venture or artist, such as supporting your favorite webcomic, band or musician, or even your favorite podcast.

 I support the Canadaland and I Hear Of Sherlock Everywhere podcasts on Patreon, because I enjoy what they do.
-Canadaland has managed to turn their subscription base into a small-but-powerful media criticism and publishing platform.
+Canadaland has managed to turn its subscription base into a small-but-powerful media criticism and publishing platform.

 GoFundMe is the “Hey, can I borrow 50 bucks” of crowdfunding platforms.
 I see it used mostly for personal emergencies, but it can be used for any number of short-term personal projects.

-So anything you can do to cover costs when you launch an album, promote it, or go on tour takes a load off.
+So anything you can do to cover costs when you launch an album, promote it or go on tour takes a load off.

-The site that used to be called Razoo is now known as MightyCause.
-Just like its predecessor, it’s not geared so much toward business funding as it is for helping “worthy causes.”
-MightyCause lets you fundraise for nonprofits and special events for children and family, education, animals and pets, and even faith-based causes.
+MightyCause is a site that’s not geared so much toward business funding as it is for helping “worthy causes.”
+It lets you fundraise for nonprofits and special events for children and family, education, animals and pets, and even faith-based causes.

 The way it works is that you get funding by providing gift cards to InKind, and they’ll sell them for you as “House Accounts,” which brings in repeat business.

 Related: Restaurant startup basics

 Just like a regular venture capital program, you can sell equity and debt in your company to raise money and attract angels and VCs to your company at the same time.
 I saw projects that needed $1 to $2 million in funding, but were reaching five times that amount.

 They make their money selling premium add-ons to their system, which you can use if you need additional functionality.
 If your startup isn’t a great fit for the other crowdfunding platforms on this list, then maybe Give (and Charitable) are for you.

 Another WordPress plugin, Charitable lets you collect donations on your website via PayPal, and they don’t charge any transaction fees for credit card donations.
-You can also use well-known and trusted credit card processors like Stripe and Authorize.net to accept plastic.
+You also can use well-known and trusted credit card processors like Stripe and Authorize.net to accept plastic.

 12. Lending Club

 This is a site for investors who want to invest their money, but still do a little good.
-As a borrower, you can borrow up to $40,000 for a personal loan, and the investors will make between 5.5 percent and 7.7 percent as you repay the loan with interest.
-It’s easier to get a loan on Lending Club than a normal bank, and they’re more likely to fund unusual projects and ideas.
+As a borrower, you can borrow up to $40,000 for a personal loan, and the investors will make between 5.5 and 7.7% as you repay the loan with interest.
+It’s easier to get a loan on Lending Club than through a normal bank, and they’re more likely to fund unusual projects and ideas.

 But if you’re looking for a place to invest, then AngelList has those opportunities as well.
 Oh, and you can still apply for funding, too.
 Just fill out an application, and you’ll be introduced to potential investors and lenders.

 I added Ulele to the list of top crowdfunding platforms partly because it’s an international crowdfunding platform, but also because I like to say the name.
 Ulule.
 Ulule.
 Ulule.
 It’s like saying ukulele, but without the “K.”

 Related: 10 hot crafts to make and sell